-trade name for the beaded cultured pearl produced in Pteria Sterna (9.67), the rainbow lipped pearl oyster, in Baja California, Mexico, in an area formerly known as Sea of Cortez.
+trade name for the beaded cultured pearl produced in Pteria Sterna (9.69), the rainbow lipped pearl oyster, in the Gulf of California, Mexico, in an area also known as Sea of Cortez.

 5.52 Culture

 the growth of biological material, microorganisms, animal tissue or pearls with human intervention, in specially controlled conditions.